Peak Cavern: Name

 Historically the cave was known as the Devil's Arse, under which name it is described in William Camden's Britannia of 1586:

 The cavern was declared to be one of the Seven Wonders of the Peak by philosopher Thomas Hobbes in his 1636 book De Mirabilibus Pecci: Being The Wonders of the Peak in Darby-shire, Commonly called The Devil's Arse of Peak.

 Daniel Defoe uses the same name in his A tour thro' the whole island of Great Britain (1724–26):

 and also mentions the shepherd story recorded by Gervase of Tilbury.

-The name of the cave was changed to "Peak Cavern" in 1880 in order not to cause offence to Queen Victoria during a visit for a concert.
+The name of the cave was thought to have been changed to "Peak Cavern" in order not to cause offence to Queen Victoria during an 1842 visit, but the Queen herself later asserted that she had never visited the cavern.
 More recently the cave has been promoted using its older, more vulgar name.
 The name may have arisen because of the flatulent-sounding noises from inside the cave when flood water is draining away.

 Events

 The cavern has hosted concerts by Jarvis Cocker, Richard Hawley and The Vaccines.
 In 2013 the operators began promoting more concerts and events as a way to secure new streams of income.
 It was transformed into a cinema during Sheffield Doc/Fest in 2013 for a screening of The Summit attended by 500 people.
 The success of this event led to screenings every night during Doc/Fest 2014, including Happiness and Cave of Forgotten Dreams.

+In May 2022, John Shuttleworth had to abandon a performance in the Peak Cavern, Derbyshire, due to fears of rocks falling down the cliff face.
+An operation by the Edale Mountain Rescue ensued to reach a walker who had fallen down the side of the cavern and was clinging to a tree above a 100 ft (30 m) drop.